Sections in this Topic

-This phase is also sometimes called the Start-up, Entry or Agreement phase.
-Although some practitioners distinguish the Start-up phase as being especially about the consultant and client learning about each other and considering whether to connect with each other.
-They might see the Start-up as being when the consultant and client actually meet together and come to agreement about the project.
+This phase is also sometimes called the Start-up, Entry, or Agreement phase.
+Some practitioners distinguish the Start-up phase as being especially about the consultant and client learning about each other and considering whether to connect with each other.
+They might see the Start-up as being when the consultant and client actually meet together and come to an agreement about the project.

 Guidelines and Resources for Contracting Phase of Consulting